jipan76/base-nft-miner/README.md

-# Shardeum NFT Minter Dapp Example
+# BASE NFT Minter Dapp Example

 This is an example of a NFT minter dapp on Shardeum.